chkr1011/HA4IoT/README.md

 * Disable automatic light if another light is already active
 * Disable every actuator temporary
 * The project provides a powerful condition framework which allows creating of complex autoamtions using C#

+## Personal Agent
+Register a free bot for the messenger "Telegram" and let the bot control the home.
+Just tell him what he should do.
+The bot also supports giving status information like Weather, Window states, Sensor values etc. The bot will also send errors and warnings from the log.

 ## Quick start
 The software solution contains the project ``HA4IoT.Controller.Demo`` which can be used to start playing around with the SDK.
 The other projects ``HA4IoT.Controller.Main`` and ``HA4IoT.Controller.Main`` containing a full "real life" configuration which can be used as an example but will not work without the required hardware.